addexdi/alx-low_level_programming/0x0B-malloc_free/README.md

-This directory is about using malloc
+This is a project on dynamic memory allocation using malloc and free